SpeciesFileGroup/install_taxonworks/development/docker/README.md

 * You may need to use `localhost` rather than `0.0.0.0` where applicable in database calls.

+### Some pages load fine, others may only load partially or not at all

+* On completion of `docker compose up` you may see `* Listening on http://0.0.0.0:3000` and your shell may even make that url a clickable link, but do not use it, you want `127.0.0.1:3000` or `localhost:3000` instead.

 ### Cleanup old containers

 *  Try `docker images` and `docker rmi <id>` to cleanup old images.

+### `404 Not Found` error at `127.0.0.1:3000`

+* This can happen after `docker compose build`; clear your browser cookies for that page and try again.